xiangweilee/docker-elk/README.md

       "position_title": "UX & UI Designer",
       "joined_date": "2017-05-03T00:00:00Z",
       "left_date": "2017-08-03T00:00:00Z",
-      "work_description": "- Worked on the \"Business Grant Portal\" as a UX & UI Designer in a Scrum Agile Framework\r\n- Created extension and interactive prototypes for user testing\r\n- Conducted Usability Testingon prototypes to gather feedback\r\n- Resolved user pain points\/problems through observations during user testing\r\n- Designed UX and UI based on observation, research and user's feedback\r\n- Designed illustrations and icons with the users, product and branding in mind\r\n- Implemented some tasks\/stories in React while working as a Designer for the project", "company": {
+      "work_description": "- Worked on the \"Business Grant Portal\" as a UX & UI Designer in a Scrum Agile Framework\r\n- Created extension and interactive prototypes for user testing\r\n- Conducted Usability Testingon prototypes to gather feedback\r\n- Resolved user pain points\/problems through observations during user testing\r\n- Designed UX and UI based on observation, research and user'\''s feedback\r\n- Designed illustrations and icons with the users, product and branding in mind\r\n- Implemented some tasks\/stories in React while working as a Designer for the project", "company": {
         "name": "GovTech Singapore"
       },